 Days 21-22 Candidasa (2B)

 Drive to the resort on the coast and the legendary beaches of Candidasa for a swim and some time to relax.
 Opt to visit the water temple, Tirta Gangga.
 Choose to take a diving course or swim off the white sand beaches.
 This is also a great place to have a massage, take a yoga class or check out some of the more secluded beaches in the area.
 On Day 22, there is a welcome meeting at 6pm for anyone joining the trip here.
 Then, head out for an optional dinner with the new group members.

-Return by boat to Bali today and transfer to Sanur.
-Spend the final evening with an optional dinner together, reflecting on our adventure under a Balinese sunset.
+Spend the final evening with an optional dinner together, reflecting on the adventure under a beautiful Balinese sunset.

 Day 29 Sanur (B)